What is heart failure?

 - Blood clots

-The team members at the Heart Failure Center provide comprehensive services to patients suffering from heart failure.
+The team members at the Heart Failure Center provide comprehensive services to patients with heart failure.
 For more information, call 410-601-WELL (9355).

 It is important to know that you are not alone.
 The Heart Failure Center at the LifeBridge Health Cardiovascular Institute is here to help you get better.
 We work in collaboration with you, your heart doctor and your primary care provider to treat your heart failure and provide the education and support you need.

 - Beta blockers

 - Aldosterone receptor antagonists

-It is important to take them as prescribed and order your refills in a timely manner.
-If you have symptoms, we can often evaluate you urgently and determine if you need intravenous medications to prevent “fluid build-up.”
+It is important to take medications as prescribed and order your refills in a timely manner.
+If you have symptoms, we can often evaluate you urgently and determine if you need intravenous medications to prevent fluid buildup.

 Other treatments for heart failure include lifestyle changes like reducing salt intake and controlling other related conditions such as sleep apnea, diabetes and chronic obstructive pulmonary disease.